Fair Core Imputations for the Assignment Game: New Solution Concepts and Efficient Algorithms: Remaining Ideas of Leximin Algorithm

 \begin{remark} Note that if several edges become legitimate simultaneously, they can be handled in arbitrary order.
 This is true even if the edges are incident at the same component, e.g., suppose two edges, $e_1$ and $e_2$, incident at component $C$ become simultaneously legitimate, with $e_1$ connecting into $\Fro$ and $e_2$ connecting into $\Full$.
 If so, $C$ will end up in $\Fro$ or $\Full$ depending on which edge is handled first.
 But in both cases no more changes will be made to the profit allocation of $C$ and therefore the core imputation computed will be the same. \end{remark}

-When there are no more components left in $(\Init \cup \Act)$, the imputation computed is output in Step 3 and the mechanism terminates.
+At the moment when there are no more components left in $(\Init \cup \Act)$, $\Omega$ stops increasing, the current imputation is output (in Step 3) and the algorithm terminates.
 In Section \ref{sec.proof-min} we will prove that this imputation is indeed the leximin core imputation.

-\subsubsection{Determining the ``Right'' Sub-Component}
+\subsection{Determining the ``Right'' Sub-Component}

-The question of determining the ``right'' sub-component of a valid component arises at four steps in the mechanism; however they can be classified into three different types of situations, as described below.
+The question of determining the “right” sub-component of a valid component arises at four steps; however they can be classified into three different types of situations, as described below.
 Example \ref{ex.fully-repaired} illustrates the importance of determining the ``right'' sub-component for the first situation; it is easy to construct similar examples for the other situations as well.

-We will need the following definition.
-Let $D$ be a valid component containing fundamental components $C_i$ and $C_j$, where $C_j$ is a descendent of $C_i$.
-Recall that {\em descendent} is the reflexive, transitive closure of the relation child, see Definition \ref{def.valid-comp}.
-We will say that fundamental component $C$ of $D$ is {\em intermediate between $C_i$ and $C_j$} if $C$ is a descendent of $C_i$ and $C_j$ a descendent of $C$.

 {\bf Step 2(b):} A valid component $D$ has min on both sides.
 Let $C_0$ be the root fundamental component of $D$, see Definition \ref{def.valid-comp}.
 First assume that $C_0$ has min in $\lleft(C_0)$.
-Since $D$ has min on both sides, there is at least one descendent, say $C_i$, of $C_0$ such that $C_i$ has min in $\rright(C_i)$ and $\min(C_0) = \min(C_i)$.
-Let $S$ be the set of all such descendents; clearly, $C_i \in S$.
-Then the sub-component of $D$ consisting of $C_0$, all components in $S$, and all components that are intermediate between $C_0$ and a component contained in $S$, together with the legitimate edges connecting these components, is the {\em minimum fully repaired} sub-component of $D$; we will denote it by $\Ssuba(D)$.
+There is at least one descendent of $C_0$, say $C_i$, such that $C_i$ has min in $\rright(C_i)$ and $\min(C_0) = \min(C_i)$.
+Let $S$ be the set of all such descendents of $C_0$; clearly, $C_i \in S$.
+As described in Definition \ref{def.valid-comp} and proven in Lemma \ref{lem.tree-valid}, $D$ has a tree structure with root $C_0$.
+The {\bf minimum fully repaired} sub-component of $D$ is defined to be the smallest subtree of $D$ which contains $C_0$ and all components in $S$; we will denote it by $\Ssuba(D)$.

 Next assume that $C_0$ has min in $\rright(C_0)$.
 If so, in $S$ we will include all descendents, $C_i$ of $C_0$, such that $C_i$ has min in $\lleft(C_i)$ and $\min(C_0) = \min(C_i)$.
 The rest of the construction is same as above.
 Finally, if $C_0$ has min on both sides, $S$ will include both types of descendents defined above.